-The unauthorized manufacture, distribution, use and/or possession of "controlled substances" (illegal drugs), including prescription drugs, marijuana, and cocaine, are prohibited by both Virginia and federal law and are punishable by severe penalties.
+The unauthorized manufacture, distribution, use "controlled and/or possession of stances" (illegal drugs), including prescription drugs, marijuana, and cocaine, are prohibited by both Virginia and federal law and are punishable by severe penalties.
 The University does not tolerate or condone such conduct.
 Students and employees who violate Virginia or federal drug laws may be referred by University authorities for criminal prosecution.
+As of July 2021 the Commonwealth of Virginia will permit the possession of up to an ounce of cannabis and use of cannabis for those 21 and older.
+Federal law still prohibits all use, possession, and/or cultivation of marijuana at U.S. educational institutions.
+At the present time, the University's alcohol and drug policy has NOT changed and continues to prohibit the possession and use of marijuana.

 Whether or not criminally charged, all students and employees are subject to University discipline for illegally manufacturing, distributing, possessing or using any controlled substance (i) on University property, (ii) at University functions or (iii) under other circumstances involving a direct and substantial connection to the University.
-Any student found to have engaged in such conduct is subject to the entire range of University Judiciary Committee sanctions described in the Statement of Students' Rights and Responsibilities, including suspension and expulsion.
+Any student found to have engaged in such conduct is subject to the entire range of Judiciary Committee University sanctions described in the Statement of Students' Rights and Responsibilities, including suspension and expulsion.
 University personnel found in violation of this policy are subject to appropriate personnel sanctions.

-- A. Federal and State Penalties: Federal and Virginia law penalize the unlawful manufacturing, distribution. use and possession of controlled substances. including prescription drugs.
+A. Federal and State Penalties: Federal and Virginia law penalize the unlawful manufacturing, distribution. use and possession of controlled substances, including prescription drugs.
 The penalties vary based on many factors, including the type and amount of the drug involved, and whether there is intent to distribute.
-Federal law holds that any person who distributes. possesses with the intent to distribute or manufactures a controlled substance on or within 1,000 feet of an educational facility is subject to doubling of the applicable maximum punishments and fines. - B. Intercollegiate Athletic Department's Drug/Alcohol Policy: The Intercollegiate Athletic Department at the University has additional written policies it presents to each student-athlete annually before participation.
-These policies encompass mandatory drug testing, sanctions upon positive test results, specific programs of education related to drug and alcohol use and abuse, and counseling and rehabilitation programs.
+Federal law holds that any person who distributes, possesses with the intent to distribute or manufactures a controlled substance on or within 1,000 feet of an educational facility is

-Workplace C. Drug-Free Policy: The University prohibits the use of alcohol or illegal drugs by all employees while on University property, including meal periods and breaks.
-The use of alcohol may be authorized in advance by the University for approved University functions.
-No employee will report to work while under the influence of alcohol or illegal drugs.
+- subject to doubling of the applicable maximum punishments and fines. - B. Intercollegiate Athletic Department's Drug/Alcohol Policy: The Intercollegiate Athletic Department at the University has additional written policies it presents to student-athlete annually participation.
+These policies encompass mandatory drug testing, sanctions upon positive test results, specific programs of education related to drug and alcohol use and counseling abuse. and rehabilitation programs. - Workplace C. Drug-Free Policy: The University prohibits the use of alcohol or illegal drugs by all employees while on University property, including meal periods and breaks.
+The use of alcohol may be authorized in advance by the University for approved University functions. employee will report to work while under the influence of alcohol or illegal drugs.
 Violations of these rules by an employee will be reason for evaluation/treatment for a substance use disorder or for disciplinary action, up to and including dismissal.
 For more information, please see policy HRM-014, Standards of Conduct for University Staff Employees, and STU-001, Use of Alcoholic Beverages and Prohibition of Other Drugs.